apache/tooling-trusted-release/docs/plan.md

    - [DONE] Fix and improve the package checks summary count
    - Ensure that all errors are caught and logged or displayed
    - Add tests
+   - Improve the proprietary platform patch in ASFQuart and submit upstream
+   - Patch the synchronous behaviour in Jinja and submit upstream

 2. Ensure that performance is optimal
    - [DONE] Add page load timing metrics to a log